adept-at/wait-for-workflow/README.md

 Go to release tab in repo and publish.

-Example usage in a workflow:
+Example usage in a workflow to dispatch and wait for results:

 ```